epic-gis/epic-gis.github.com/about.md

 </ul>

+<h5 align="left">USB drive(s)</h5>
+<p align="left">For class: you'll need an empty USB drive of at least 8 GB, preferably 8-16 GB formatted as NTSF or FAT32.
+Mac-OSX Journaled devices must be reformatted. </p>

+<h5 align="left">Computers</h5>
+<p align="left">If you'd like to bring your own computer for ArcGIS starting the 2nd or 3rd day feel free to bring it in.
+You must have at least 2 gigabytes of random access memory (RAM) devoted to your windows OS and 20 gigabytes of available disk space. </p>

 <h5 align="left">Other stuff</h5>
 <p align="left"><a href="http://www.esri.com/industries/apps/education/offers/promo/index.cfm" target="_blank">esri academic 1 year free license</a></p>
 <p align="left"><a href="http://store.esri.com/esri/showdetl.cfm?SID=2&Product_ID=1315" target="_blank">esri $100 arcinfo desktop home use license</a></p>